NikhilYelamarthy/Solar_Irradiance_Prediction/README.md

 IMPLEMENTATION OF THE NEURAL NETWORK MODEL:

 I used a 3 layer neural network,the first layer has 9  neurons(the input features), the second layer has 4 neurons(the hidden layer) and the output layer consists of a single neuron.

-I used RELU as the activation function
+I used RELU as the activation function,as it gave better results than the sigmoid activation function

 I have defined my own cost function and gradient functions using the backpropogation algorithm.The cost function and the gradient function are passed to the scipy.optimise.fmin_tnc() function which performs stoichastic gradient descent to find the optimum weights for the neural network through a 30 epochs.